HomeGuidesAPI ReferenceChangelog

 You can make adjustments to this estimate if you know:

-• This year’s usage is different from last year’s usage.
-For example, if your customer’s usage increases by 5% a year, you may want to use 95% of your peak usage as the System Peak Demand Value.
+• This year's usage is different from last year's usage.
+For example, if your customer's usage increases by 5% per year, you may want to use 95% of your peak usage as the System Peak Demand value.
 In addition, if you know your customer is taking action to limit their exposure to System Peak Demand charges, you may want to factor the system peak down further, say to 80% of the peak demand.